jolicode/emoji-search/esplugin/README.md

 ## How to use

 Build your own analyzer and use the new tokenizer.
-Look at the main [README](../README.md) for more informations.

 Download the emoji and emoticon file you want from this repository and store them in `PATH_ES/config/analysis`.

 ```
 config